Prequalify for a Mortgage - How to Prequalify for Mortgages

 So you're looking to buy a home, but you're not sure what you can buy.
-One of the first steps in doing that is to get a mortgage prequalification.
+One of the first steps in doing that is to prequalify for a mortgage.

-To prequalify for a home loan is different from getting preapproved, and many people confuse them.
-Basically, to prequalify for a mortgage means to get an estimate from your lender of how much you can borrow and what mortgage rate you can expect to pay.
+To be prequalified for a mortgage vs. preapproval are two different things, and many people confuse them.
+Basically, to prequalify for a home loan means to get an estimate from your lender of how much you can borrow and what mortgage rate you can expect to pay.

-You may also want to prequalify for a mortgage when looking to refinance as a way of comparing rates and terms from lenders.
+You might also consider prequalifying for a home loan when looking to refinance as a way of comparing rates and terms from lenders.
 You don't need to get preapproved when refinancing, since there's no home seller to deal with.

-There's no charge to get prequalified for a mortgage and you can usually do it over the phone or online.
-On preapprovals, many lenders will charge a fee and you'll need to fill out a mortgage application as well.
+There's no charge to prequalify for a mortgage and you can usually do it over the phone or online.
+On mortgage preapprovals, many lenders will charge a fee and you'll need to fill out a mortgage application as well.

 Neither getting preapproved or prequalified for a home loan commits you to a specific lender, though you may lose your fee if you back out on a lender who's preapproved you.